tum-pbs/apebench-paper/README.md

-# apebench-paper
+# APEBench: A Benchmark for Autoregressive Neural Emulators of PDEs

-[Project Page] A benchmark suite for autoregressive neural emulation of PDEs, accepted at Neurips 2024.
+(Project Page) ...
+Coming Soon